SampleEnvironment/SECoP/protocol/specification/buildingblocks.rst

 ~~~~~~~~~~~

 The check value message allows an ECS to verify if a value can be set on a specific parameter without actually changing it.
 This verification goes beyond a simple validity check based on the parameter's datainfo and may depend on the current configuration of the entire SEC node.
-The check value message follows the same format as the change value message and includes the module name, parameter name, and a JSON formatted value.
 Upon successful completion of the check, a ``checked`` response is sent, which includes a `data-report` of the verified value.

 .. admonition:: Remarks